 Brachiopods, gastropods, crinoid stems, and hard-shelled Mollusca are forming macroscopic size fossils.

-Most of the limestone varieties are made up of the macroscopic size of fossils and forming grains in the rocks when cutting in transverse section.
+Most of the limestone varieties are made up of the macroscopic size of fossils and forming grains in the rocks when cutting in the transverse section.

 Microscopic Size Fossils:

-Diatoms, single-celled, and two layered multiple celled organisms are forming microscopic size fossils and recognized just as traces of fossils in the limestone.
+Diatoms, single-celled, and two-layered multiple celled organisms are forming microscopic size fossils and recognized just as traces of fossils in the limestone.